 Substance abuse is a major public health problem that impacts society on multiple levels.
 Directly or indirectly, every community is affected by drug abuse and addiction, as is every family.
 Drug abuse impacts the individual, family, and community.
 A large number of individuals who are in our jails or prisons are there as a result of illegal drug use.
 Substance abuse can put heavy strain on family systems, sometimes bringing up enabling dynamics.
 Faith community members are not immune to this large societal issue.

-According to SAMHSA’s (Substance Abuse and Mental Health Services Administration) National Survey on Drug Use and Health— 2014, about two-thirds (66.6%)of people aged 12 or older reported in 2014 that they drank alcohol in the past 12 months, with 6.4% meeting criteria for an alcohol use disorder.
+According to SAMHSA’s (Substance Abuse and Mental Health Services Administration) National Survey on Drug Use and Health— 2019, about two-thirds (66.6%)of people aged 12 or older reported in 2014 that they drank alcohol in the past 12 months, with 6.4% meeting criteria for an alcohol use disorder.
+Read more from the latest, 2019 info here.

 Substance abuse can disrupt a person’s ability to work, care for himself/herself, and carry on relationships, and prolonged substance abuse